Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 SS1_SPP_R_hat <- SS1_SPP_pplmStrauss$fit$interaction$par$r # Store the estimated R
 ```

-And the code below provides the plot of the point pocations and the profile pseudo-likelihood plot shown in SPP simulation study of the paper.
+And the code below provides the plot of the point locations and the profile pseudo-likelihood plot shown as Figure $1$ in SPP simulation study of the paper.

 ``` r
 par(mfrow=c(1,2),mai = c(0.55, 0.5, 0.25, 0.05),mgp=c(1.25,0.45,0))